 The term Global North is a widely accepted synonym for first-world or developed countries, which are also the richest countries in the world according to metrics including GNP per capita and the Legatum Prosperity Index.
 The Global North is the economic opposite of the Global South, a term coined in 1969 to describe the world's developing and least developed countries.

 The term Global North is both unofficial and geographically imprecise, which can lead to confusion as to which countries are considered part of the Global North.
-However, a list of the countries of the Global North, compiled using the predominant current method, can be seen in the table following this text.
+However, the countries and territories considered by the United Nations to be part of the Global North are shown on the map above and in the table following this text.

 Differences between the Global North and the Global South

 Generally speaking, the countries of the Global North have well-developed, mature economies and are both wealthy and politically stable.
 They also tend to be the most technologically advanced countries and their population growth is low.
 Most are located in North America, Europe, and Northern Asia, although a handful of southern countries, including Australia and New Zealand, are usually considered part of the Global North.
 The Global North has roughly 25% of the world's population, but earns 80% of the wealth and tends to dominate the Global South both politically and economically.

 Countries in the Global South, by comparison, are those whose economies are still developing.
 They tend to be located in Africa, South America, and Southern Asia—though, perhaps ironically, more Global South countries are located in the Northern Hemisphere than in the Southern Hemisphere.
 Global South countries also display faster population growth than those of the Global North.

 Which countries are part of the Global North?